Historic Centre of Sighișoara

 The Historic Centre of Sighișoara (Sighișoara Citadel) is the old historic center of the town of Sighișoara (Schäßburg, Segesvár), Romania, built in the 12th century by Saxon settlers.
 It is an inhabited medieval citadel that, in 1999, was designated a UNESCO World Heritage Site for its 850-year-old testament to the history and culture of the Transylvanian Saxons.

 Birthplace of Vlad III the Impaler (in Romanian Vlad Țepeș), Sighișoara hosts, every year, a medieval festival where arts and crafts blend with rock music and stage plays.
 The city marks the upper boundary of the Land of Sachsen.
 Like its bigger brothers, Sibiu (Hermannstadt) and Braşov (Kronstadt), Sighișoara exhibits Medieval German architectural and cultural heritage that was preserved even during the Communist period.

+Description

+The fortress is surrounded by a 9.3 m high wall, originally about 4 m high.
+Later, the height of the wall was increased in some places to 14 m.
+The wall was built between the 14th and 17th centuries as protection against Turkish attacks.
+The wall had 14 towers, 9 of which are preserved to this day.
+The towers served as the headquarters of various craft guilds.